Research and Interests

 Hanson, W. E. (2013).
 Teaching therapeutic assessment practicum.
 Therapeutic Assessment, 1(2), 7-12.

 Hanson, W. E., & Poston, J. M. (2011).
 Building confidence in psychological assessment as a therapeutic intervention: An empirically based reply to Lilienfeld, Garb, and Wood (2011).
 Psychological Assessment, 23, 1056-1062.

 Curry, K. T., & Hanson, W. E. (2010).
 National survey of psychologists’ test feedback training, supervision, and practice: A mixed methods study.
 Journal of Personality Assessment, 92, 327-336.

 Merker, B. M., Hanson, W. E., & Poston, J. M. (2010).
 National survey of psychologists’ training and practice in breaking ‘bad news:” A mixed methods study of the MUM Effect.
 Journal of Clinical Psychology in Medical Settings, 17, 211-219.

 Poston, J. M., & Hanson, W. E. (2010).
 Meta-analysis of psychological assessment as a therapeutic intervention.
 Psychological Assessment, 22, 203-212.

 I’m a pragmatist and an integrationist.
-Clinically speaking, I take an assessment-based therapeutic approach – an approach that utilizes session-by-session process-outcome data.
-Somewhat counterintuitively, it relies heavily on humanistic/person-centered principles and practices.
+Clinically speaking, I take a Measurement-Based Care (MBC) approach, which involves psychological testing and session-by-session process-outcome data.
+Somewhat counterintuitively, MBC relies heavily on humanistic/person-centered principles and practices.
 In supervision, I take a developmental approach.
-And, in research, I take an “Optimal Research Training Environment” approach, based on Gelso’s theory.
+And, in research, I take Gelso's “Optimal Research Training Environment” approach.
 Additionally, all these approaches are evident in my teaching, which links and integrates science and practice.

 EDPY 501, Introduction to Research Methods